Book a Demo with LinqAlpha for More

 Below are are the key themes discussed across companies:

 - The Liability Moat & Deterministic Accuracy: Incumbents are successfully arguing that "probabilistic" LLMs cannot handle "deterministic" high-stakes workflows without proprietary data and liability protection.
-Vertex defends its moat by noting that 70% of tax rules are proprietary and offline - preventing LLM scraping - while Intuit leverages its "AI + HI" strategy to provide the liability shield customers demand for financial filings.
-Similarly, ServiceNow argues that generic models can only diagnose, whereas its integration into systems of record allows for "workflow action" in sensitive environments like healthcare.
-Finally, Netflix and Uber contend that human and physical realities remain the ultimate gatekeepers; Netflix views AI strictly as an accelerator for elite creators rather than a replacement, and Uber cites regulatory approval and physical cleaning-not software-as the true bottleneck for AV scaling.
+Pegasystems anchors this defense, distinguishing its "deterministic workflow" for regulated industries where there is "zero tolerance for errors"-a precision generic AI cannot guarantee.
+This mirrors Vertex, which notes that 70% of tax rules are proprietary and offline, and Intuit, which leverages its "AI + HI" strategy to provide the liability shield customers demand.
+In the security realm, CrowdStrike warns that while AI excels at reasoning, cybersecurity demands absolute accuracy where "you don't get a second chance," a sentiment echoed by Box, arguing enterprises will never "vibe code" mission-critical governance infrastructure due to existential risk.
+Similarly, ServiceNow contends that generic models can only diagnose, whereas its integration allows for "workflow action," while Netflix and Uber maintain that human and physical realities remain the ultimate gatekeepers.

 Day 1 (Mar 2, 2026)